 What to do:

-There are many historic buildings in Gimli.
-The municipal offices of RM of Gimli is housed in the restored Gimli Public School which was built in 1915.
-A must see for visitor’s is H.P.
+Gimli is home to many historic buildings.
+The municipal offices of the RM of Gimli are housed in the restored Gimli Public School, which was built in 1915.
+A must-see for visitors is H.P.
 Tergesen’s & Sons – the oldest operating store in Gimli.
+Another popular attraction is the Gimli Harbour Lighthouse, a charming lakeside landmark that adds to the picturesque harbourfront setting and is a favourite photo spot

 Trip Planning: